debasis-dotcom/Speech-Text-Recognition/README.md

 # Speech-Text-Recognition
-Its a basic speech to text recognition or you can say convertion
+Its a basic speech to text recognition script which I have created using python.